ma921/CoExBO/README.md

 ## Cite as
 Please cite this work as
 ```
-@inproceedings{adachi2023looping,
+@inproceedings{adachi2024looping,
   title={Looping in the Human: Collaborative and Explainable Bayesian Optimization},
-  author={Adachi, Masaki and Planden, Brady and Howey, David A and Maundet, Krikamol and Osborne, Michael A and Chau, Siu Lun},
+  author={Adachi, Masaki and Planden, Brady and Howey, David and Osborne, Michael A and Orbell, Sebastian and Ares, Natalia and Muandet, Krikamol and Chau, Siu Lun},
-  booktitle={Artificial intelligence and statistics},
-  year={2024}
+  booktitle={International Conference on Artificial Intelligence and Statistics},
+  pages={505--513},
+  year={2024},
+  organization={PMLR}
 }
 ```